 - Call the local policy or highway patrol and report the accident.

-- Call the designated university contact (Tracy Sterling - 406-994-7060).
+- Call the designated university contact (Bob Peterson - 406-994-7060).
 The designated university contact is responsible for contacting the appropriate campus officials and shall call Transportation Services if a university vehicle is involved, etc. If the contact is not available, call the University Police dispatch at 406-994-2121.

 - If a university vehicle is involved and is not operational, call a tow truck to take the vehicle to the nearest auto repair shop.
 If possible, Transportation Services should be notified before the two truck is called and repairs are made.